peak8/rhubarb-pi/README.md

     If building on the target directly, then the docker "build" command is sufficient.
 If developing on a different architecture like a Macbook, then you must build using the buildx cli plugin that now is included in the Docker install by default.
 Confirm the architecture of the target before running the build.

     ```
-    docker buildx build -t doodles67/docker-nodeapp --platform linux/arm/v7 .
+    docker buildx build --platform=linux/arm/v7 -t doodles67/<image name> --push .
     ```

-4. Deploy the build to Docker Hub
+    Docker Desktop must be open even though the command is run in a terminal?

-    Use Docker Desktop.
+    This will push the image to Docker Hub where it can be pulled onto the Raspberry Pi.

-5. Deploy the image to the Raspberry Pi
+4. Deploy the image to the Raspberry Pi

     ```
     sudo docker pull doodles67/<image name>